 Activation Process

-Enable it in Windows Settings under Display.
-You just have to toggle it on for video apps, and this simple step activates the outstanding performance.
+Enable it in Panasonic Settings under Display.
+Simply toggle it on for video features, and you will activate outstanding performance.
+Whereas there are some displays and setups where these features are involved with automated AI options, and it performs on its own.
 The settings allow easy and user-friendly control.

 For me personally, I have adjusted quality levels for an optimal experience.
 This customization fits my needs, and the process is user-friendly.